henrikzwomp/SmfPhotoResizeMod/README.md

 - Each theme allowed by the forum might need to be modified for the modification to work.
 - Language is hard coded.

+### Version History
+September 2017 - First initial proof of concept.
+November 2017 - Added code to handle images that are marked rotated and/or flipped in the EXIF data.

 ## Installation
 Copy the file *SwebrickMod_AttachmentResizer.php* to the *Source* folder of the SMF installation.
 (It doesn't need to be in that folder, but code below assumes it is)